 Our commitment is to our members’ experience and guarantees the sustainability of the league.

-- According to AJLI, engagement can be defined as achieving at least 2 of 3 pillars: Connection, Impact, Flexibility.
+- According to Association of Junior Leagues International (AJLI), engagement can be defined as achieving at least 2 of 3 pillars: Connection, Impact, Flexibility.
 Establish a baseline of what percentage of our members feel that they are “engaged”

 - Increase the number of members who feel engaged year over year, as measured by annual surveys